 Sasol slumps on gloomy trading update

-LCCP is now expected to contribute only between $50million (R748.56m) and $100m in the group’s earnings before interest, tax, depreciation and amortisation (Ebitda) as a result of fire and an explosion at one of its projects in the US about two weeks ago.
+The LCCP is now expected to contribute only between $50million (R748.56m) and $100m to the group’s earnings before interest, tax, depreciation and amortisation (Ebitda) as a result of fire and an explosion about two weeks ago.

-Sasol had already lowered contribution from LCCP for the year on August 26 to between $150m and $300m, which was already down from earlier projections of $300m to $350m, citing technical issues and delays.
+Sasol had already lowered the contribution from LCCP for the year to between $150m and $300m, which was already down from earlier projections of $300m to $350m, citing technical issues and delays.

 “Earnings are further impacted by approximately R1.7bn in additional depreciation charges and approximately R2bn in finance charges for financial half year 2020 as the LCCP units reach beneficial operation,” the group said.

-The LCCP has resulted in the group expecting its adjusted Ebitda to decline by between 22 and 32percent for the six months to the end of December, down from R26.8bn reported last year.
+The LCCP has resulted in the group expecting its adjusted Ebitda to decline by between 22 percent and 32 percent for the six months to end December, down from R26.8bn reported last year.

 The share price declined to its lowest level on Friday to R226.02 a share.
-It closed the day on the JSE at R239.17.
+It closed the day at R239.17.